casualcore/casual/middleware/administration/documentation/cli/transaction.operation.md

       --compound [0..1]
             creates a compound transaction directive

-            * associates all upstream transaction aware messages with a new transaction, if they don't are associated already.
+            * associates all upstream transaction aware messages with a new transaction, if they aren't associated already.
             * all directives from upstream will be 'terminated', that is, notify the upstream 'owner' and not forward the directive
             * sends the directive downstream, so other casual-pipe components can associate 'new stuff' with a new transaction